“The time is always right to do what is right.” —Dr. Martin Luther King

-She was named an American Alliance of Museums Facing Change Senior Diversity Fellow in 2019, and she is licensed as a Qualifying Administrator for the Intercultural Development Inventory (IDI), the premier research-based cultural competence assessment.
+She was named an American Alliance of Museums Facing Change Senior Diversity Fellow in 2019, and she is licensed as a Qualified Administrator for the Intercultural Development Inventory (IDI), the premier research-based cultural competence assessment.

 I guarantee that my work with you will model the practice of dialogue and resonance: I will listen to you and together we will create unique workable solutions for your staff, visitors, exhibitions, and programming.
 No two museums or DEAI challenges are alike!

-Recently, at the Utah Museums Association 2018 conference, an administrator remarked:
+At the Utah Museums Association 2018 conference, an administrator remarked:

 "Cecile prepared a presentation before arriving at the conference, but after she mingled with our museum community and listened to some of their struggles and questions, she went back to the drawing board and developed a new presentation to respond to the specific needs of our members.
 This demonstration of empathy resulted in a presentation about difficult issues that was well received, impactful for those in attendance, and was the catalyst for important discussions."